Am I Being Unreasonable?: Production

-The show's title is borrowed from the Mumsnet message board of which Cooper told the Times "f you post anything on AIBU about whether you should end your marriage, they all scream ‘Leave the bastard,’ even if all he's done is sing over the Coronation Street theme tune."
+The show's title is borrowed from the Mumsnet message board of which Cooper told the Times "If you post anything on AIBU about whether you should end your marriage, they all scream 'Leave the bastard,' even if all he's done is sing over the Coronation Street theme tune."
 Cooper and Hizli knew each other from drama school.
 The show was partly improvised.

+Filming of the first series took place in 2021 at The Bottle Yard Studios in Bristol and on location in Gloucestershire.
 Principal photography finished in February 2022.
 The producer is Pippa Brown and the director is Jonny Campbell.
 The production companies are Boffola Pictures and Lookout Point.
-Executive producers are Jack Thorne, Shane Allen, Jonny Campbell, Daisy May Cooper, Kate Daughton, Selin Hizli.
+Executive producers are Jack Thorne, Shane Allen, Jonny Campbell, Daisy May Cooper, Kate Daughton, and Selin Hizli.

-Filming took place in 2021 at The Bottle Yard Studios in Bristol and on location in Gloucestershire.

 A second series was commissioned by the BBC in October 2022.
 Filming on the second series took place in October 2024.
-Guest appearances in series two include Chelsea Peretti, Tom Davis, Denise Black, Jamali Maddix, Kojey Radical and Charlie Cooper.
+Guest appearances in series two include Chelsea Peretti, Tom Davis, Denise Black, Jamali Maddix, Kojey Radical, and Charlie Cooper.

+Filming was under way for the third and final series in June 2026, with the series due to be broadcast later in the year.